murvetuslu/CodePipeline/README.md

 ## Running Cloudformation Scripts

-**Firstly**, create an AWS Cloudplatform stack via **CodePipeline.json** because Cloudformation stack will need some parameters to work properly.
+**Firstly**, create an AWS Cloudformation stack via **CodePipeline.json** because Cloudformation stack will need some parameters to work properly.
 CI/CD Pipeline will be created after Cloudformation Stack Creating process is completed.
 When the codecommit source changed, codepipeline will trigger automatically and Cloudformation will create a change set with template.yml after that.
 For Cloudformation stack where lambda function is created, the change set will automatically execute.

 **Secondly**, create another cloudformation stack via **ALbTarget.json** ApplicationLoadBalancer.
 Target Group and Listener(Rule) will be created with dependencies after cloudformation stack completes.
 You can access successfully to Lambda Function with ALB Dns name after tracking this process.